Watts Bar Reservoir

 Bottom life

-Bottom life at the forebay generally is assessed scores at the low end of the “fair” range or “poor” due to the limited numbers and variety of organisms collected.
+Bottom life at the forebay generally is assessed scores at the low end of the “fair” range or “poor” due to the limited number and variety of organisms collected.
 At the forebay, a limiting factor is the low dissolved oxygen conditions that develop in the lower water column each year.

 Sediment

 Sediment quality rated “good” at the two locations this indicator is monitored: the forebay and mid-reservoir.
-No PCBs or pesticides were detected and concentrations of metals were within suggested background levels.
+No PCBs or pesticides were detected, and concentrations of metals were within suggested background levels.

 Sediment quality commonly rates “fair” at both locations due to one or more contaminants: typically, PCBs, chlordane and/or arsenic.
 Arsenic occurs naturally in the soils but can also originate from other sources.
 Arsenic concentrations in sediments deposited in the reservoir are generally near – slightly above or below – suggested background concentrations.
 The pesticide chlordane was detected in some sediment samples collected from Watts Bar Reservoir in the 1990’s and early 2000’s.
-This pesticide was banned from use in the 1980s, but continues to be detected sporadically in sediments because of its persistence in the environment.
+This pesticide was banned from use in the 1980s but continues to be detected sporadically in sediments because of its persistence in the environment.
 Similarly, PCBs were banned from commercial production in 1979, though they may be present in products and materials produced before the ban.
 PCB concentrations have, however, declined in fish samples collected from Watts Bar Reservoir.

 Fish consumption advisories